NextCenturyCorporation/ozp-rest/docs-external/rest/OZP_intentAPI.md

 However, to view metadata about only one intent, enter:
 `https://localhost:8443/marketplace/api/intent/{id}`

-Marketplace returns the representation of the intent that matches the{id}, as shown in the Response for one intent id.
+Marketplace (i.e., Center) returns the representation of the intent that matches the{id}, as shown in the Response for one intent id.

 #####Response Code:
 200